lenhoanglnh/manuscripts/ethics/21-distraction-en.md

 By prioritizing distraction,
 often strategically designed by disinformation campaigns, these algorithms kill.
-And today, no one cares.
+And today, too few people are interested.
-Not least because of the monumental #coolwashing efforts of Google, Meta, OpenAI and others, which make that, in the eyes of the overwhelming majority of artificial intelligence researchers, machine learning is so cool that it would be criminal to slow down its progress, for example with the publication of impossibility theorems, or via drastic and very restrictive regulations for "innovation".
+Not least because of the monumental #coolwashing efforts of Google, Meta, OpenAI and others, which make that, in the eyes of the overwhelming majority of artificial intelligence researchers, machine learning is so cool that it would be undesirable to slow down its progress.

-In particular, nowadays,
+But then, the impossibility theorems of machine learning security, especially when they clearly call for not deploying existing solutions, is clearly annoying, which may affect, consciously or not, their acceptance or rejection decisions at scientific conferences.
+Even worse, drastic and very restrictive regulations for "innovation" can thus be considered undesirable, even dangerous, by these scientists.

-it seems to me more problematic to get excited about ChatGPT without giving major attention to the huge security flaws of this product, than to write an article about the 10 health benefits of sugar...
+In particular, for all these reasons, nowadays it seems to me more problematic to get excited about ChatGPT without giving major attention to the huge safety deficiencies of this product, than to write an article about the 10 health benefits of sugar...
 https://gesundmd.com/sante/10-avantages-du-sucre-pour-la-sante-n-2-est-inattendu/